jasonmf/template/README.md

 # tp - Template Processor

-`tp` is a trivial command-line template processor for golang/pkg/text/template.
+`tp` is a trivial command-line template processor for [Go's text/template package](https://pkg.go.dev/text/template).
 It takes its data as a JSON file specified in the first argument and the template specified in the second argument.
 Output is to stdout.

 ## Building